HedayatAbedijoo/holocontract/sub-contract-prototype/README.md

 ## how the things are working?
 Alice as a provider can create some contents.
 Then Bob wants to subscribe to Alice's Content.
 If he wants to ask Alice for the content, he just need to send Contract-Address and his Signature.
 Then based on the type of contract, Alice send back his private data based on the level of permission of Bob.

-Bob: subscribes as "silver-membership"
+Bob: subscribes as "silver-membership": using this contract Bob can just access to Blogs.

-Tom: subscribes as "gold-membership"
+Tom: subscribes as "gold-membership": using this contract Tom can access to Blogs and comments.